pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

   <v-img class="rounded" :src="require(`../media/alpha-lab/densepose-result.png`)" width="100%" />
 </div>

-3. Two files are also stored: 1) a simple `[parts_count.csv](https://www.notion.so/69d881ce18cd42c2b4d95d13e98432ec?pvs=21)` showing the number of times each body part is gazed, and 2) a `[densepose.csv](https://www.notion.so/69d881ce18cd42c2b4d95d13e98432ec?pvs=21)` following a structure similar to the gaze.csv, but also with a new column indicating gazed body parts.
+3. Two files are also stored:
+  1) A simple `parts_count.csv` showing the number of times each body part is gazed, and
+  2) A `densepose.csv` following a structure similar to the gaze.csv, but also with a new column indicating gazed body parts.

 ## Runing locally